finddx/findBiobankR/README.md

 | TB0990100010101001 | TB0990100010101002 |
 | TB0990100020101001 | TB0990100020101002 |

-## Find is a patient has a positive/negative outcome based on several tests
+## Find if a patient has a positive/negative outcome based on several tests

 - Find if a participant had any of respiratory symptoms